laravel/docs/billing.md

 <a name="storing-payment-methods"></a>
 ### Storing Payment Methods

 In order to create subscriptions or perform "one off" charges with Stripe, you will need to store a payment method and retrieve its identifier from Stripe.
-The approach used to accomplish differs based on whether you plan to use the payment method for subscriptions or single charges, so we will examine both below.
+The approach used to accomplish this differs based on whether you plan to use the payment method for subscriptions or single charges, so we will examine both below.

 <a name="payment-methods-for-subscriptions"></a>
 #### Payment Methods For Subscriptions

-When storing credit cards to a customer for future use, the Stripe Setup Intents API must be used to securely gather the customer's payment method details.
+When storing a customer's credit card information for future use by a subscription, the Stripe "Setup Intents" API must be used to securely gather the customer's payment method details.
 A "Setup Intent" indicates to Stripe the intention to charge a customer's payment method.
-Cashier's `Billable` trait includes the `createSetupIntent` to easily create a new Setup Intent.
-You should call this method from the route or controller that will render the form which gathers your customer's payment method details:
+Cashier's `Billable` trait includes the `createSetupIntent` method to easily create a new Setup Intent.
+You should invoke this method from the route or controller that will render the form which gathers your customer's payment method details:

     return view('update-payment-method', [
         'intent' => $user->createSetupIntent()